By creating a prenuptial agreement, you can create a solid financial plan for what would happen to your assets and debts if your marriage were to end.

 More people than ever are choosing to sign prenuptial agreements before they get married.
 Once thought to be an option only for the very wealthy, prenuptial agreements are now recognized as benefiting people of all income levels.
 Divorce is often a complicated process when it comes to dividing up two people’s lives.
 If there are children in the marriage, divorce can be even more challenging.
 By creating a prenuptial agreement, you can create a financial plan for what would happen should your marriage end.

-AFFORDABLE PRENUPTIAL AGREEMENTS
+AFFORDABLE CALIFORNIA PRENUPTIAL AGREEMENTS

-At the Law Office of Daniel Hunt, we provide our clients with affordable prenuptial agreements.
+At the Law Offices of Daniel A. Hunt, we provide our clients with affordable prenuptial agreements.
 For a prenuptial agreement to be considered legally valid, both parties must understand the agreement had been advised by their own lawyer.
 We charge a straightforward, flat fee to draft a prenuptial agreement for our clients.
 Alternatively, we can also review and sign off on a prenuptial agreement that another attorney has drafted.

 UNDERSTANDING PRENUPTIAL AGREEMENTS